Toloka/docs/en/template-builder/templates/online-store-products.md

 - [field.checkbox](../reference/field.checkbox.md): Adds a checkbox.

-  In this example, Toloker selects **The store doesn't sell the product** checkbox if he cannot find the product in the online store.
+  The Tolokers select **The store doesn't sell the product** checkbox if they cannot find the product in the online store.

   {% cut "Show code" %}
   ```json